 The few RAAF Squadrons in Malaya were the first to face the Japanese onslaught.

-1 Squadron, operating Lockheed Hudson patrol bombers managed to sink two Japanese transport ships off Kota Baru as the invasion fleet arrived in the early hours of 7 December 1941.
-1 Squadron was driven south as Japanese air supremacy was quickly imposed.
-453 Squadron equipped with obsolete Brewster Buffalo fighters was shot out of the sky or destroyed on the ground.
-2 Squadron, also equipped with Hudsons was harried across the Indonesian archipeligo.
-24 Squadron was forced to flee Rabaul in their Hudsons in the face of a Japanese carrier task force (the same one which had attacked Pearl Harbour).
+No.1 Squadron, operating Lockheed Hudson patrol bombers managed to sink two Japanese transport ships off Kota Baru as the invasion fleet arrived in the early hours of 7 December 1941.
+No. 1 Squadron was driven south as Japanese air supremacy was quickly imposed.
+No. 453 Squadron equipped with obsolete Brewster Buffalo fighters, was shot out of the sky or destroyed on the ground.
+No. 2 Squadron, also equipped with Hudsons was harried across the Indonesian archipeligo.
+No. 24 Squadron was forced to flee Rabaul in their Hudsons in the face of a Japanese carrier task force (the same one which had attacked Pearl Harbour).
 Catalina Flying Boats began extracting key personnel and anyone who could fit on them for the slow and hazardous jouney home.

 Readers are invited to view the attached You Tube links "Beaufighter - Whispering Death - The Forgotten Warhorse" - although focussed ostensibly on the role of Bristol Beaufighter aircraft it gives a good synopisis of the SW Pacific air war.
 The other clip " 44 Days - 75 Squadron's defence of Port Moreseby" gives a detailed account of the desperate measures taken to provide air cover for the bastion of Port Moresby in the darkest days of the defence of New Guinea.